ucan-wg/spec/README.md

 ## 2.5 Delegation

-Delegation is the act of granting another principal (the delegatee) the capability to use a resource that another has (the delegator).
+Delegation is the act of granting another principal (the delegate) the capability to use a resource that another has (the delegator).
 This MUST be proven by a "witness", which is either the signature of the owning principal, or a UCAN that has access to that capability in its scope.

 Each direct delegation leaves the potency of the action at the same level, or diminishes it.
 The only exception is in "rights amplification", where a delegation MAY be proven by one-or-more witnesses of a different types, if part of the resource's semantics.